 Sedation dentistry is a safe option for dental patients.
 Dr. Suk Jun Yun is one of a handful of Grand Rapids dentists that are trained to effectively utilize it in his dental practice.
 You can walk into the office with unsightly metal fillings, chipped, broken, stained or gapped teeth and walk out with the smile you've always wanted.

-Nitrous oxide, or laughing gas, is the most frequently used sedation method for easing mild to moderate anxiety.
+Laughing Gas is the most frequently used sedation method for easing mild to moderate anxiety.
 Administered through a small mask that fits over your nose, it is an effective way to calm anxiety, raise your pain threshold, and even make time seem like it's passing quicker than usual.
 As the gas begins to work, you will become calm, although you will still be awake and able to talk with the dentist.

 Relaxing during your next dentist appointment could be as easy as taking a pill.

 If you have dental anxiety, oral sedation can help you get the dental care you need to maintain a healthy smile.
 Oral sedation is not the same as sleep dentistry because you will still be awake for the procedure.
 While pill sedation puts you in a deeply relaxed state, you’ll still be able to cooperate with your dentist.

 Learn more about the benefits of oral sedation →

 Is dental anxiety preventing you from scheduling an appointment with your dentist?
 If so, you may be a candidate for IV sedation.